A campaign by the fairfax county federation of teachers

 So What's Next?

-We’ll all need to work together to ensure that once this historic bill is signed our union is ready to win a union election.
+We’ll all need to work together to ensure that our union is ready to seize this historic opportunity and win a union election.
 This means that we’ll need to strengthen our union and increase our membership.
 We’ll need all members to help build our union.
-Email us to get involved today at !
+Email us to get involved today at firstname.lastname@example.org!

 While this bill is a significant step forward, it was changed significantly from its original version.
 The bill does not grant state and higher education workers collective bargaining rights.
 Moving forward, we’ll do everything in our power to make sure these rights are extended to all workers in all sectors so that all of Virginia’s workers—regardless of where they work—have a voice on the job.